 Sunday at 10 a.m. – Recovery

 There are many choices for relaxation in Scottsdale, and I found one true to this weekend’s adventure theme.
-Agave, the Arizona Spa at the Westin Kierland offers an Athletic Recovery Massage, which is great for releasing lactic acid from the body and relieving the ache and discomfort of sore muscles.
+Agave, the Arizona Spa at The Westin Kierland offers an Athletic Recovery Massage, which is great for releasing lactic acid from the body and relieving the ache and discomfort of sore muscles.
 Seeing as sticks and stones are bound to be found on outdoor adventure, this was a must try.